Rishi Sunak sacks Nadhim Zahawi after tax investigation

 The PM added: “As a result, I have informed you of my decision to remove you from your position in His Majesty’s Government.”

-It emerged earlier this month that Mr Zahawi had paid a £1m penalty as part of a £5m tax settlement, prompting pressure Tory MPs for the senior figure to quit and end the “distraction” his tax saga.
+It emerged earlier this month that Mr Zahawi had paid a £1m penalty as part of a £5m tax settlement, prompting pressure Tory MPs for the senior figure to quit and end the “distraction” of the tax saga.

 The Independent first revealed in July 2022 that HMRC was investigating Mr Zahawi’s taxes in relation to an offshore company Balshore Investments, which had held shares in the polling company he co-founded, YouGov.

-Mr Zahawi had intially dismissed the story as “smears” and threatened The Independent and others with legal action.
-But last Saturday, the under-pressure minister admitted that HMRC had found he had made an “error” that was “careless and not deliberate”.
+Mr Zahawi intially dismissed the story as a “smear”, claimed he was “not aware” of HMRC inquiries, and threatened The Independent and others with legal action.
+But last Saturday, the minister admitted that HMRC had found an “error” that was “careless and not deliberate”.

+Sir Laurie revealed in his letter to Mr Sunak that the HMRC investigation had started back in April 2021, and that Mr Zahawi had attended a meeting with tax officials about it in June 2021 – well before he was made education secretary in September 2021.

+Mr Zahawi told Sir Laurie that he had “formed the impression” he was only being asked “certain queries” over his tax affairs.
+But the ethics adviser said Mr Zahawi should have understood the investigation was a “serious matter”.

+The No 10 ethics adviser also accused him of making an “untrue public statement” about the probe, saying ministers have a duty to “be as open as possible with parliament and the public”.

-In his own letter to the PM, Sir Laurie Magnus told Mr Sunak that serious “omissions” by Mr Zahawi to government officials fell short of the standards set out in the ministerial code.
+Sir Laurie also found serious “omissions” by Mr Zahawi to government officials which fell short of the standards set out in the ministerial code.

 He said the cabinet minister had “shown insufficient regard” for the code – and the requirements under the seven principles of public life – to be “honest, open and an exemplary leader through his own behaviour”.

-Sir Laurie revealed in his letter that the HMRC investigation started back in April 2021 and Mr Zahawi had attended a meeting about it in June 2021 – before he was appointed education secretary in September 2021.

-By failing to declare the tax issue before he was made chancellor in July 2022 – despite the declaration of interests form including specific prompts on tax probes and disputes – Mr Zahawi failed to declare interests “which might be thought to give rise to a conflict”, said the adviser.
+By failing to declare the tax issue before Boris Johnson made him chancellor in July 2022 – despite the declaration of interests form including specific prompts on tax disputes – Mr Zahawi failed to declare interests “which might be thought to give rise to a conflict”, said the adviser.

-Sir Laurie also told the PM Mr Zahawi “failed to disclose relevant information” on the tax probe when he was appointed Cabinet Office minister in September and Tory chairman in October, including to Cabinet Office officials who support that process.
+Sir Laurie also told the PM Mr Zahawi “failed to disclose relevant information” on the tax probe when he was appointed Cabinet Office minister by Liz Truss in September and Tory chairman by Mr Sunak in October, including to Cabinet Office officials who support that process.

 “Without knowledge of that information, the Cabinet Office was not in a position to inform the appointing prime minister.
 Taken together, I consider that these omissions constitute a serious failure to meet the standards set out in the ministerial code,” said Sir Laurie.

-Mr Zahawi has not yet disclosed the size of the HMRC settlement, which reportedly amounted to £4.8m, including interest and a 30 per cent penalty of around £1m.
+Mr Zahawi has not disclosed the size of the HMRC settlement, reportedly £4.8m, including a 30 per cent penalty of around £1m.
 His spokesman has not denied the sums.
+Sir Laurie’s letter reveals that matter was finally settled in September 2022.

+In a letter to the PM, the sacked cabinet minister said he could be “assured of my support from the backbenches in the coming years”.

+Mr Zahawi said he took particular pride in the Covid vaccine rollout as vaccines minister, and helping with arrangements for the Queen’s funeral during his time in charge at the Cabinet Office.

 Cabinet minister Michael Gove suggested that the Tories should not be “damned” by Mr Zahawi’s “sin” was questioned on the BBC’s Sunday with Laura Kuenssberg programme about his sacking.